-- 1.3.6.1 The Government of a State party to the International Convention on Load Lines, may, at the request of the Government of another such State, cause a ship to be surveyed and, if satisfied that the provisions of this Convention are complied with, shall issue confirm, or authorize the issue (confirmation) of, an International Load Line Certificate to the ship. - 1.3.6.2 A copy of the Certificate, a copy of the Ship's Survey Statement or, if applicable, Survey Report, and a copy of the freeboard calculation shall be transmitted by the deadline to the requesting Governmental Body. - 1.3.6.3 A Certificate so issued shall contain a statement to the effect that it has been issued at the request of the Government of the State whose flag the ship is or shall be flying and it shall have the same force and receive the same recognition as a Certificate issued under 1.3.5.

-1.3.6.4 No International Load Line Certificate shall be issued to a ship which is flying the flag of a State the Government of which has not accepted the International Convention on Load Lines.
+- 1.3.6.1 The Government of a State party to LL-66/88, may, at the request of the Government of another such State, cause a ship to be surveyed and, if satisfied that the provisions of LL-66/88 are complied with, shall issue confirm, or authorize the issue (confirmation) of, an International Load Line Certificate to the ship. - 1.3.6.2 A copy of the Certificate, a copy of the Ship's Survey Statement or, if applicable, Survey Report, and a copy of the freeboard calculation shall be transmitted by the deadline to the requesting Governmental Body. - 1.3.6.3 A Certificate so issued shall contain a statement to the effect that it has been issued at the request of the Government of the State whose flag the ship is or shall be flying and it shall have the same force and receive the same recognition as a Certificate issued under 1.3.5. - 1.3.6.4 No International Load Line Certificate shall be issued to a ship which is flying the flag of a State the Government of which has not accepted the LL-66/88.